gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 costs of your infrastructure, you must be aware of the implications.

 Running CI jobs on Spot instances may increase the failure rates because of the Spot instances pricing model.
-If the price exceeds your bid, the existing Spot instances will be terminated within two minutes and all your jobs on that host will fail.
+If the maximum Spot price you specify exceeds the current Spot price you will not get the capacity requested.
+Spot pricing is revised on an hourly basis.
+Any existing Spot instances that have a maximum price below the revised Spot instance price will be terminated within two minutes and all jobs on Spot hosts will fail.

 As a consequence, the auto-scale Runner would fail to create new machines while it will continue to request new instances.
 This eventually will make 60 requests